 Friday Prayer & Penance

 Every Friday during the fall and spring semesters we offer weekday Mass in our chapel at 12:15 pm.
 (Limited seating, social distancing and face masks required due to COVID-19 protocols in place).
-After Mass, we invite students to grab a to-go meal from campus and bring their lunch back to CCM to spend some time in fellowship together.
+After Mass, we will be praying the Chaplet of Divine Mercy for the intentions of the students, staff and faculty of WCU.
+Then we invite students to grab a to-go meal from campus and bring their lunch back to CCM to spend some time in fellowship together.

 Students are also invited to give some time in service to CCM doing light outdoor yard work or indoor cleaning to help us keep our ministry center beautiful and inviting.